piperfw/xrandrctl/README.md

 ---------
 alias xrandctl="python ./my_scripts/xrandrctl.py"
 ```
+You may also like to make key bindings for running `xrandctl` with various options (see 'example_i3_config_entry' for an exampple of a set of keybindings for the i3 window manager).

 To change the brightness or gamma of _all_ outputs added to `xrandr_current_values.json`, simply omit naming the output or its alias.
 For example,
 ```